SunOS-Linux/SunOS-Installer/README.md

 <img src="https://github.com/Server2356/Sun-OS-Installer/blob/master/Sun:OS.png" />

 This README contains the steps to do the install and configure a fully-functional Sun/OS installation containing a desktop environment, all the support packages (network, bluetooth, audio, printers, etc.), along with all applications and utilities.
 The shell scripts in this repo allow the entire process to be automated.)
-Sun/OS 2021.01.01 (Codename Waco) will be avaliable on December 30, 2020
+Sun/OS 2021.01.01 (Codename Waco) will be avaliable on January 1, 2021

 ---